RenaSchott/Project5-MyBag/README.md

 - As a developer I want to be able to finish the Readme File so that I can finish the project.
 - As a developer I want to be able to make the final deployment so that I can submit a working project.
 - As a shopper I want to be able to view a list of products so that I can select some to purchase.
-- As a shopper I want to be able to view individual product details so that I can identify the price, description, product rating, product image and available sizes.
+- As a shopper I want to be able to view individual product details so that I can identify the price, description, product rating and product image.
 - As a shopper I want to be able to quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products I’d like to purchase.
 - As a shopper I want to be able to easily view the total of my purchase at any time so that I can avoid spending too much.
 - As a site user I want to be able to easily register for an account so that I can have a personal account and be able to view my profile.